-As previously reported, on December 5, 2006, OPD published General Order M-03, Complaints Against Departmental Personnel or Procedures; the Internal Investigation Procedure Manual (Training Bulletin Index Numbers V-T.1 and V-T.2); the Internal Affairs Policy and Procedure Manual; and the Departmental Discipline Policy (Training Bulletin Index Number V-T), incorporate the requirements of Task 45.
+As previously reported, on December 5, 2006, OPD published General Order M-03, Complaints Against Departmental Personnel or Procedures; the Internal Investigation Procedure Manual (Training Bulletin Index Numbers V-T.1 and V-T.2); the Internal Affairs Policy and Procedure

+Manual; and the Departmental Discipline Policy (Training Bulletin Index Number V-T), incorporate the requirements of Task 45.
 As the Department has trained at least 95% of relevant personnel on these policies, we find OPD in continued Phase 1 compliance with this Task.

 Task 45.1 requires that OPD maintain a centralized system for documenting and tracking all forms of discipline and corrective action, whether imposed centrally or at the Division level (compliance standard: Yes/No).
-To assess Phase 2 compliance with this subtask, we observed demonstrations of the IAD database, discussed it with IAD personnel who operate it and with senior IAD officers, and queried the IAD database to identify all of the cases that were approved with at least one sustained finding between January 1, through March 31, 2012.
-This query identified 37 cases containing 51 sustained findings.
+To assess Phase 2 compliance with this subtask, we observed demonstrations of the IAD database and discussed it with both IAD personnel who operate it and with senior IAD officers.
+During this reporting period, we queried the IAD database to identify all of the cases with at least one sustained finding that were approved between April 1, through June 30, 2012.
+This query yielded 40 cases containing 54 sustained findings.